 - Bloggers: If your site is a blog, here are some tips for creating a useful blog and helping Google crawl it.

 - News: If you run a news site, here are some important considerations:

 - If you have news content, be sure to read the Google Publisher Center help documentation.

 - In addition, create a News sitemap to help Google discover content more quickly.

 - Be sure to prevent comment spam in your site.

-- If you want to provide a limited number of free views to visitors, read about flexible sampling to learn some best practices about providing limited free access to your content.
+- If you want to provide a limited number of views to visitors without a subscription or login, read about flexible sampling to learn some best practices about providing limited access to your content.

 - See how to indicate subscription and paywalled content on your site to Google while still enabling crawling.